hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] After beating all eleven Giganto Monsters, go back to speak with Rich for Karol's __Valiant Swordsman__ title.
 Go back to Capua Torim to speak with Rich's Father and report back to Rich (King Of Adventure Part 3)
 - [ ] In Capua Torim, you can enter the Lighthouse which is Patty's Home (PS3 and Definitive Edition)
 - [ ] In Nam Cobanda Isle, talk to the Cow Boy at NE.
 For 300 Chips, you can fight specific bosses for any missed Secret Mission.
 However, you don't get any Grade, Item, EXP and Gald (PS3 and Definitive Edition)
 - [ ] In Nam Cobanda Isle, enter the Gym.
 Speak with the Cow Boy at the Chip Exchange, Poker Table and the Ant Lion by the Toy Machines.
 Use over 250000 worth of Chips to trade in Prizes for Judith's __Poker Face__ title.
-After, exit out the Gym and enter the Shoe Locker (Poker Face)
+Exit out the Gym and enter the Shoe Locker room (Poker Face)
 - [ ] In Nam Cobanda Isle, enter the Gym and speak with the Cow Boy at the Poker Table if you haven't done so yet.
 Exit out and enter back the Gym to trigger the scene with Kaufman.
 Whether you win or lose the match, Judith will get the __Legendary Gambler__ title (Gamble Life)
 - [ ] In Nam Cobanda Isle, speak with the Ant Lion near the entrance/exit after you have done (Favorite Toys Final Part).
 If you have opened up 445 (86%) Treasure Boxes, you will get Yuri's Treasure Hunter title (Treasure Hunter)